 Injury Lawyers in Edwardsville, IL

 Injury Lawyers in Edwardsville, IL.
 Halvorsen Klote serves victims and their families in Metro St. Louis and Southern Illinois.
-Our team knows that a serious injury can cause serious difficulties for a family or individual's personal and economic situation.
-Halvorsen Klote's Edwardsville, IL, Injury Lawyers help victims get the compensation they deserve after a tragic accident.
-Never hesitate to reach out to one of our lawyers.
+Our team knows that a severe injury can cause serious difficulties for a family or individual's personal and economic situation.
+Halvorsen Klote's Edwardsville, IL, Injury Lawyers help victims and their families get the compensation they deserve after a tragic accident.
+Never hesitate to reach out to Halvorsen Klote now.

-Whether you were injured while working, in a car accident, fell victim to a medical complication, or need legal help in another matter, our firm has the resources you need to get the job done.
-A death in the family or a serious injury can cause serious consequences.
-It is our goal at Halvorsen klote to mitigate financial damages.
-Contact Halvorsen Klote today for a case review and consultation if you believe you have a Edwardsville, IL, injury case.
+If you were injured in a car accident, at work, by a defective product, or require other legal assistance, Halvorsen Klote has the resources you need to fully represent your case.
+A death in the family or a serious injury may cause serious repercussions.
+It's our goal at Halvorsen klote to mitigate financial damages.
+Contact our today for more information if you believe you have a Edwardsville, IL, injury lawsuit.
 We don't get paid unless you win.

 Do You Need Legal Representation in Edwardsville, IL?

 One question you might have is whether or not you need to contact a lawyer.
 The answer is: It depends.
 It's difficult for an attorney to help unless there are significant damages.
 This includes multiple hospital visits, lost time from work, loss of enjoyment, and other damages.
-Our attorneys will help you determine what kind of injury case you have and if it's worth pursuing.
+At Halvorsen Klote, our injury lawyers will help you determine if you have a case that needs attention.

 The Edwardsville, IL, injury lawyers at Halvorsen Klote specialize in a number of types of cases.
-It is our job to help you help yourself.
+It's our mission to help injury victims get the compensation they deserve.

-Our Edwardsville, IL, injury attorneys understand how hard it can be when medical bills and other expenses start piling up.
-Don't hesitate to reach out to our firm today for more information about filing a personal injury case and getting compensation.
+Our Edwardsville, IL, injury lawyers understand how hard it is when medical bills and other expenses start piling up.
+Do not hesitate to contact us now for more information about filing a personal injury case and getting compensation.

 Common Causes of Car and Truck Accidents

 A high percentage of personal injury cases are related to car and truck accidents.
-Vehicle-related crashes account for about 1.9 million injuries each year (and about 30,000 fatalities).
+Vehicular crashes account for an average of 1.9 million injuries every year (and about 30,000 fatalities).
 Most of these accidents involve large trucks, speeding, distracted driving, DUIs, and intersections.
 Common causes for these incidents include the following:

 - Failing to obey traffic laws